anwoy/Hidden-Markov-Model/README.md

 hmm --predict <paramsfile> <datafile> <outfile>
 ```
 ## datafile format
 text file with columns separated by commas.
 Missing data is represented as 'nan'.
-Multiple sequences are separated by a space
+Multiple sequences are separated by a blank line.
 ### example
 ```
 nan  ,  0.112439838825  ,  0.711295208763  ,  -0.0342975987291